LyubomirTasev/Memory-Card-Game/README.md

 # Memory-Card-Game
-A basic memory card game, built in JavaScript.
+A basic memory card game, built with HTML, CSS and JavaScript.